ChrisQlasty/RNNforGestures/README.md

 # RNNforGestures
-This repo contains materials, source code and usage description of a script which trains and evaluates Recurrent Neural Networks (RNNs) model applied for hand gesture recognition.
+This repo contains materials, source code and usage description of a script, which trains and evaluates Recurrent Neural Networks (RNNs) applied for hand gesture recognition.
 The input data comes from the optical linear sensor described in [1-2].

 ### Usage
 The RNNrandHyp.py python script needs following packages to be installed: